OwnID/ownid-ios-sdk/Docs/sdk-gigya.md

 pod 'ownid-gigya-ios-sdk'
 ```

-The OwnID iOS SDK supports Swift >= 5.1, and works with iOS 14 and above.

 ### Swift Package Manager

 - In Xcode, select File > Swift Packages > Add Package Dependency.
 - Follow the prompts using the URL for this repository.

+The OwnID iOS SDK supports Swift >= 5.1, and works with iOS 14 and above.

 ## Enable Passkey Authentication

+The OwnID SDK uses [Passkeys](https://www.passkeys.com) to authenticate users.

+> [!IMPORTANT]
+>
-The OwnID SDK uses passkeys to authenticate users.
-To enable passkey support for your iOS app, associate your app with a website that your app owns using Associated Domains by following this guide: [Supporting associated domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains).
+> To enable passkey support for your iOS app, associate your app with a website that your app owns using Associated Domains by following this guide: [Supporting associated domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains).

 ## Add Property List File to Project